hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 ## Getting started with Git

-For this assignment, we will be using git, a source code control tool, for distributing and submitting homework assignment.
+For this assignment, we will be using `git`, a source code control tool, for distributing and submitting homework assignment.

 This will allow you to download the code and instruction for the homework, and also submit the labs in a standardized format that will streamline grading.

-You will also be able to use git to commit your progress on the lab as you go.
-This is important: Use git to back up your work.
+You will also be able to use `git` to commit your progress on the lab as you go.
+This is **important**: Use `git` to back up your work.
 Back up regularly by both committing and pushing your code as we describe below.
 Course git repositories will be hosted as a repository in CSE's gitlab, that is visible only to